accordproject/template-archive/README.md

 You can read the latest user documentation here: http://docs.accordproject.org.

-## Smart Clause™
+## Smart Clause

 Using Cicero you can take any existing natural language text (typically a clause or a contract) and declaratively bind it to a data model.
 Cicero generates a parser (using the Earley parser algorithm) to parse and validate source text, extracting machine readable/computable data.
-The Cicero engine can then be used to execute a Smart Clause™ (an instance of a template) against a JSON payload.
-Smart Clause™ software can be used to add computable functionality to any document.
+The Cicero engine can then be used to execute a Smart Clause (an instance of a template) against a JSON payload.
+Smart Clause software can be used to add computable functionality to any document.
 Clauses are typically stateless (idempotent) functions.
 They receive an incoming request and the template data, and they produce a response.

 ## Get Involved!